Where to Stay in Germany: My Best Picks

 TIP: Stay flexible when you travel.
 You never know when you might meet someone who recommends a festival or event or exhibition.
 More than once, I’ve altered an itinerary to attend a special exhibition or visit a new attraction.

-Choose a hotel booking site that allows you to book, change, or cancel hotel reservations if your itinerary changes.
-Most sites offer a no-cancellation option at a lower price.
-I never choose the no-cancellation price unless I’m 100% sure I’ll be staying at the hotel.
 For example, I’ll select the no-cancellation price for hotels I’m staying at in the cities I fly into and depart from, because those locations won’t change.

 But overall, stay flexible.
-I’ve learned that sticking to a rigid itinerary with no-cancellation accommodations can end up costing a lot more money than you save.
+I’ve learned that sticking to a rigid itinerary with no-cancellation accommodations can end up costing you a lot more money than you save.

 Breakfasts in Germany